Butter Mints

 We love a good candy recipe – especially for Christmas.
-A word of caution, these Butter Mints are addicting – like our Homemade Turtles and Homemade Caramels!
+A word of caution, these butter mints are addicting – like our Homemade Turtles and Caramel Candy!

 A cup and baking tray filled with colorful butter mints.